satoru-takeuchi/rook-helper/README.md

 The following tools should be installed.

 - kubectl

-There should be the scratch device `/dev/sdb` for a OSD.
-If you want to change the scratch device name, you should modify scripts by yourself.
+- kubeadm

+There should be scratch devices for OSDs.
+Bu default, "/dev/sdb" is used.
+Change "DEVICES" parameter in "config.sh" if necessary.

 ## installation